I am sharing the cutest DIY today. It combined some of my favorite things, upcycling, the color green, succulents, concrete, board games, and moss!

-The idea started with these little concrete containers that I wanted to cover in moss (I recently found boxes of moss I had bought for wedding decor and never used).
+I loved the shape and knew I wanted to make them into little planters.
+So I decided to cover them in moss (I recently found multiple boxes of moss I had bought for wedding decor and never used).

 Let me state I was not looking for perfection in this paint job.
 I want it to look homemade and quaint.
 I decided to hand paint the squares.